adriaan-vd-graaf/genome_integration/README.md

 - Python >= 3.6 and GCC
 - pip3 for installing python packages
-- setuptools (`pip3 install setuptools --user`), which installs setuptools.
+- setuptools (`pip3 install setuptools`), which installs setuptools.
+Used to setup the libary.
+- python wheel (`pip3 install wheel`), which installs setuptools.
 Used to setup the libary.

 Please make sure that `gcta64` and `plink` (1.9) should be in your PATH as the subprocess module will directly refer to them.
 - [Download GCTA](http://cnsgenomics.com/software/gcta/)